Best Christopher Nolan movies, ranked: from The Following to Tenet

 The Prestige?
 Memento?
 Inception?
 Can anything beat Nolan’s Batman?

-The ensuing cultural phenomenon opened doors wallets, which enabled Nolan to raise the intellectual bar for the big money summer blockbuster.
+Post Batman, Nolan raised the intellectual bar for the big money summer blockbuster.
 Inception and Interstellar combined big ideas with amazing action set-pieces, groundbreaking cinematography and impactful performances from some of Hollywood’s finest.

 Perhaps the last true auteur in the mold of Scorsese and Lynch, Nolan also wins points among purists for continuing to shoot on film.
 His 70mm IMAX screenings of films like 2017’s Dunkirk are a zenith of the modern cinemagoing experience.
 There’s been a whole lot of Hans Zimmer music and large dollops of Michael Caine throughout, so what’s not to love?